bahiensed/dbahiense/README.md

 # Hi!
 I'm Douglas Bahiense...
-... a philosopher in substance, a programmer by accident and an entrepreneur by vocation.
+... a philosopher in substance, a programmer by accident and an eremite by vocation.

-Following the motto "non solum provectos debet instruere, sed (...) etiam incipientes erudire" I teach kids and teens how to code.
+"Non solum provectos debet instruere, sed (...) etiam incipientes erudire."

 📧 You won't see me on social medias, so if you want to stay in touch just drop me a line by e-mail.